kvarq/kvarq/docs/cli.rst

 ----------------------

-Depending on which :ref:`installation instructions <installing>` you followed, the kvarq command line utility will be accessible in a different way
+Depending on which :ref:`installation instructions <installing>` you followed, the KvarQ command line utility will be accessible in a different way

   - installation from source: simply enter ``kvarq`` on the command